 Travelling further afield is possible with just annual leave and it is definitely possible to see India in fourteen days.

-Top Tips for planning your trip to India
+Top Tips for planning your first trip to India

 However, if train travel is essential for you, do it, I would just advise narrowing down your destinations, opt for seeing either the South or the North, not both.

 When booking international flights do not just look at the ‘return’ options, it worked out cheaper for us to book a one way from London to Heathrow, and then a one way from Kochi to London.